 2 cinnamon sticks

-Generously season both sides of the beef with salt and pepper.
-Add oil to hot pot.
-Add beef and cook, turning occasionally, until beef is well browned on all sides, about 8 minutes.
+Heat the oil in the Dutch oven over medium-high heat.
+Add the seasoned beef and cook, turning occasionally, until well-browned on all sides, about 8 minutes.

-Transfer the meat to a bowl, and let it cool, then shred it with a fork.
-Strain the cooking liquid and skim off the fat that has collected at the surface.
-Place the liquid back into the pot and bring to a simmer over medium-high heat.
-Cook until reduced by about half.
-Taste the liquid and adjust with more salt or pepper.
-Pour liquid over the shredded beef.
-Serve with tortillas and taco toppings.
+Strain the cooking liquid and skim off most of the fat at the surface.
+Return the strained liquid to the pot and simmer over medium-high heat until reduced by about half.
+Taste the liquid and adjust with more salt as needed.